 If you have questions concerning these grant requirements, they can be addressed to the Grant Administrator in the NEH Office of Grant Management that is assigned to your grant, whose name appears in the award documents under "Endowment Administration of The Award."
-You can also reach the Office of Grant Management by telephone at 202/606-8494, by fax at 202/606-8633, or by e-mail at email@example.com.
+You can also reach the Office of Grant Management by telephone at 202-606-8494, by fax at 202-606-8633, or by e-mail at @email.

 Individuals and organizations are encouraged to add their support to NEH-sponsored projects.
 To stimulate private support for projects in the humanities, NEH offers potential donors the incentive of doubling the impact of their contributions by matching these contributions with federal funds.
 Federal matching funds may not be released before third-party gifts have been raised that meet the eligibility criteria set forth in these guidelines.
 The full amount of federal matching funds may not be available for release in the first year of a multi-year period of performance.
 Federal matching funds are typically distributed on an annual basis over the life of the award.

 For the purposes of these guidelines, a gift is a voluntary transfer of money (or a noncash contribution that is subsequently converted to cash) from a nonfederal third party to the applicant without compensation or consideration in return.

-Gifts of Money Given to the Applicant/Grant Recipient
+Gifts of Money Given to the Applicant/Recipient

-Noncash Contributions Made to the Applicant/Grant Recipient
+Noncash Contributions Made to the Applicant/Recipient

-Gifts to Parties Other than the Applicant/Grant Recipient
+Gifts to Parties Other than the Applicant/Recipient

-If a gift of money is given to an individual or organization associated with the project rather than directly to the applicant/grant recipient, it normally will not be eligible to release federal matching funds.
+If a gift of money is given to an individual or organization associated with the project rather than directly to the applicant/recipient, it normally will not be eligible to release federal matching funds.
 The only exception is when the donor has given the gift specifically in support of the project and the gift funds and control over the expenditure of these funds are transferred to the applicant/grant recipient.